zeffii/zeffii.github.io/mesh_tiny_cad.markdown

 Now included in release versions of Blender 2.78.
 This addon has the following features:

-- Intersect selected Edges
+- Intersect selected edges
-- Project two lines towards their intersection
+- Project two selected edges towards their intersection
-- Generate The Bisector of two selected lines
+- Generate the _Bisector_ of two selected edges
 - Project an edge towards a face
-- Regenerate a Circle primitive from any 3 verts.
+- Regenerate a _Circle_ primitive from any 3 verts.

 See [the docs here](http://zeffii.github.io/mesh_tiny_cad/)